mooniak/animager/README.md

 - Install [Sparkleshare](http://sparkleshare.org/)
 - Set Up a Git repo in a remote service.
 If it is a public project you can use GitHub.
 BitBucket let youhave free private repos.
 - Set up the repo in Sparkleshare
 - Save your file in any of the supported formats and start working.
 Save once in a while as you would normally do.
+- A short video on set up with Inkscape [here](http://youtu.be/u9k0xSf0Yjs)